Ruban2205/Drum-Kit-Javascript_website/README.md

 This repository contains the code for a Drum Kit website using HTML, CSS, and JavaScript.
 The website allows users to play virtual drums by pressing corresponding keys on their keyboard.

+## Features

+- Interactive drum kit with different sounds for each drum pad.
+- Supports keyboard input for playing the drums
+- Clicking on the drum pads with a mouse also triggers the corresponding drum sound.
+- Visual feedback when a drum pad is played (animation and highlighting)

 ## Languages and tools used

 [![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)](https://github.com/Ruban2205)